-To mitigate these downsides, its best to invest in the highest quality asphalt shingles to get the best and longest life out of your roof.
-Our recommendation would be Owen Corning asphalt shingles, who’s multiple lines cater to various conditions, styles, and budget.
+To mitigate these downsides, it’s best to invest in the highest quality asphalt shingles to get the best and longest life out of your roof.
+Our recommendation would be Owen Corning asphalt shingles, whose multiple lines cater to various conditions, styles, and budgets.
 Find what works best for you from Owen Corning’s extensive array of products.

-Few materials can match the classic and natural beauty of wood shingles, and with many of the oldest homes in the US still retaining it’s original shingles, it’s safe to say that it’s longevity speaks for itself.
-They also have twice the insulation value of asphalt shingles, and are eco-friendly thanks to the fact that most wood shingles are made from salvaged or fallen trees.
-In addition to that, it isn’t as a large a fire hazard as you’d expect, as treated shingles have a Class A fire rating.
+Few materials can match the classic and natural beauty of wood shingles, and with many of the oldest homes in the US still retaining its original shingles, it’s safe to say that its longevity speaks for itself.
+They also have twice the insulation value of asphalt shingles and are eco-friendly thanks to the fact that most wood shingles are made from salvaged or fallen trees.
+In addition to that, it isn’t as large a fire hazard as you’d expect, as treated shingles have a Class A fire rating.

 That being said, it’s not without its downsides.
 In addition to its high cost, it is also very heavy, which means you will likely need to pay for additional support to install it.
 However composite, with its lower price tag and lighter weight, avoids this problem.
 Repairs will also be difficult, as slate can break if walked on, and is expensive to fix/replace.
 And it’s important to hire a contractor well-versed in installing slate, as improper installation can lead to moisture damage.
 In summary, slate is great for the best upscale housing, so long as you can bear the initial expense of installing it.

 We hope this post served as a helpful guide to help you begin your selection of the right material for your home.
 If you are planning an upcoming roof installation/replacement, contact us via phone or through our contact form.
 We’d love to work with you!